DPF Delete: From Regeneration Types to Removing DPF-Related DTCs

 Cons:

-- Can clog and cause backpressure, leading to performance loss.
+- Can clog and cause backpressure, leading to performance loss and overheating of engine.

 Why Do We Turn Off the DPF?